saturncloud/flatiron-curriculum/Phase1/dsc-file-io/README.md

 ### Data in Memory

-In the previous lessons, we have mainly emphasized working with Python variables *in memory*.
+We have mainly emphasized working with Python variables *in memory*.
 When something is in memory, that means that it can be easily modified and that it no longer exists once the software using it (in this case, a Python kernel) stops running.

 For example, take this code snippet: